By Steve Levine

 As a bellwether trial, the verdict in this case will heavily influence how the remaining cases proceed.
 If the jury awards significant damages, it could put enormous pressure on Meta, YouTube, and other social media companies to negotiate settlements across the entire litigation.
 Some legal analysts have compared this case to the landmark tobacco lawsuits of the 1990s in terms of potential industry-wide impact.

-With the March 25 plaintiff verdict, that strengthening effect is now playing out in real time.
-The 2,465+ MDL personal injury cases, the 800 school district claims, and the AG actions across 41+ states all gain leverage from a jury that found Meta and YouTube acted with malice, oppression, or fraud.
+With the March 25 plaintiff verdict — and now the June 10 denial of a new trial — that strengthening effect is playing out in real time.
+The 2,465+ MDL personal injury cases, the 800 school district claims, and the AG actions across 41+ states all gain leverage from a jury finding that Meta and YouTube acted with malice, oppression, or fraud, and from a trial judge's ruling that Section 230 does not shield platform design features.
 Legal analysts have told CBS News this verdict could "open the floodgates" of further litigation.

 TikTok and Snapchat were originally named as defendants in this specific case but reached private, undisclosed settlements with the plaintiff before the trial began.
 The terms were not made public.
 Both companies remain defendants in the broader consolidated litigation involving other plaintiffs.